loihnt05/doan1/handbook/docs/data-model/graph-model.md

+---
+sidebar_position: 4
+---
 # Graph Model (Neo4j)

 The graph model represents data as nodes (entities) and relationships (connections).
 It excels at managing highly connected data and complex relationship queries.

 ## When to Use

-- ✅ Data is highly interconnected
+- Data is highly interconnected
-- ✅ Relationship queries are common
+- Relationship queries are common
-- ✅ Need to traverse connections
+- Need to traverse connections
-- ✅ Social networks, recommendation systems
+- Social networks, recommendation systems
-- ✅ Fraud detection, network analysis
+- Fraud detection, network analysis
-- ✅ Knowledge graphs
+- Knowledge graphs

 ## Example: Social Network